Kratom Overdose Symptoms, Risk Factors, Prevention, and Treatment

 Is Kratom Safe?

-If you or a loved one is struggling with Kratom abuse or addiction, give us a call today at 1-888-744-0069 to speak with one of our treatment support specialists.
-We are available around the clock to help you find the best Kratom rehab program in your area.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs.
+If you or a loved one is struggling with kratom abuse or addiction, please give us a call today free at to speak with one of our treatment support specialists.
+We are available around the clock to help you find the best kratom rehab program in your area.

 Signs and Symptoms of Kratom Overdose

-Kratom has been on the DEA’s list of drugs of concern for several years because of its potential for toxicity and overdose 2.
-And because of the number of fatalities associated with its use, the United States is considering scheduling Kratom as an illicit drug 2.
+Kratom has been on the DEA’s list of drugs of concern for several years because of its potential for toxicity and overdose.2 Because of the number of fatalities associated with its use, the United States is considering scheduling kratom as an illicit drug.2

-People who called the poison centers reported the following signs and symptoms of a Kratom overdose 3,4:
+People who called the poison centers reported the following signs and symptoms of kratom overdose:3,4

 - Tachycardia (fast heart rate).